Handheld electronic game: History

 A variant of Pac-Man by the Japanese toy company Tomy from 1981.
 It was sold as Puck Man in Japan, the original Japanese name of the game.

 Early handheld games used simple mechanisms to interact with players, often limited to illuminated buttons and sound effects.
-Early handheld games include Mattel Auto Race (1976) and Mattel Electronic Football (1977), which have simple red-LED displays; gameplay involves pressing buttons to move a car or quarterback icon (represented by a bright dot) to avoid obstacles (represented by less bright dots).
+Mattel Auto Race (1976) and Mattel Electronic Football (1977), have simple red-LED displays; gameplay involves pressing buttons to move a car or quarterback icon (represented by a bright dot) to avoid obstacles (represented by less bright dots).

 In 1978 the Milton Bradley Company entered the handheld market with Simon, a simple color-and-sound-matching game.
 Simon had no dedicated display, but featured four colored, lighted buttons; the original version was large enough to be used as a tabletop game or a handheld; later versions became increasingly smaller.
 The same year, Parker Brothers also released Merlin, a more sophisticated handheld which could play six different games using an array of 11 buttons with integrated LEDs.
 Despite their relative simplicity, each of these early games was highly successful.

 The initial success of Mattel and Parker Brothers' entries spawned a wave of similar handheld devices which were released through the early 1980s.
 Notable among these were a series of popular 2-player "head-to-head" games from Coleco.
 Other games were miniaturized versions of popular arcade video games.